Skip to content

 Small status and metadata component used to label, categorize, or highlight information in PyColors UI.

-The Badge component is a compact UI element used to display short information such as status, category, count, or label.
+The Badge component is a compact, non-interactive UI primitive used to display short information such as status, category, count, or label.

-Badges are non-interactive by default, lightweight, and fully aligned with the PyColors design system tokens.
+Badges are lightweight, semantic, and fully aligned with the PyColors design system tokens.
+They are designed for metadata, not actions.

 Import